How Much Sun Plumeria Need Course Guide

 Sun exposure judgment

-Learn how to think about exposure in terms of usable light, heat load, plant condition, and timing rather than relying on one fixed rule.
+Learn how to think about exposure in terms of usable light, heat load, plant condition, and timing rather than relying on one

-Acclimation and movement
+Acclimation and transition

 Seasonal context